 This data will ultimately inform future research about urban refugees and contribute towards the development of stronger programs for this community with the eventual goal of expanding successful practices to other urban refugee communities.

 In addition to cultivating funding, Heshima Kenya’s Chicago office is responsible for promoting awareness of the urban refugee crisis in Chicago and beyond and engaging a supportive domestic grassroots base on the issue.
-Our work includes speaking at events, universities, conferences, partnering with like-minded organizations such as Amnesty International USA and raising funds and awareness through events like our annual Yoga Challenge and Fashion Challenge events.
+Our work includes speaking at events, universities, conferences, partnering with like-minded organizations such as Amnesty International USA and raising funds and awareness through events like our Annual Fashion Challenge.